-Here’s what the chant poem type is:
+Here’s what the Chant poetry form is:

 Chants utilize repetition, either as whole lines or parts of lines, as the primary technique with which to communicate a feeling or intent.